villaca13/WhetherWeather202501/README.md

 - **Frontend**: HTML, JavaScript, BULMA (CSS Framework), eleventy, Node, Nunjucks
 - **Backend**: Netlify for hosting
-- **Database**: Not Implemented
+- **Database**: Localy stored, JSON.
 - **API**: Not Implemented

 ---

 ## Usage

 1. Open the command prompt and select the folder where you saved the files.
-Example: C:\Users\(USER)\BouncingBallWebsite
+Example: C:\Users\(USER)\WhetherWeather202501
 2. When inside the folder, use the eleventy command below ( [Eleventy](https://www.11ty.dev/docs/) needs to be installed)
 ```
 eleventy --serve